Recap of Supernatural Season 4, Episode 8:

 - Everybody Lives: One of the very few episodes where nobody dies.

 - Give Geeks a Chance: Wes' wish forces Hope Lynn to do this.

 - Gory Discretion Shot: Subverted with the teddy bear's attempted suicide.
-He puts the gun in his mouth, the camera pans to the wall behind him, and then ... there's a cloud of stuffing, because he is a teddy bear, after all.
+He puts the gun in his mouth, the camera pans to the wall behind him, and then...there's a cloud of stuffing, because he's a teddy bear, after all.

 - I Cannot Self-Terminate/Who Wants to Live Forever?: After the teddy bear tries to commit suicide, he discovers that being made of stuffing and felt means this isn't an option.

 - Visible Invisibility: The footsteps of the invisible kid are visible on the floor.